 We all know how to cook pasta, right?
 You get a pot of boiling water, add your dried pasta, and cook for 8-12 minutes.
 It’s pretty easy once you know what you’re doing and it’s the standard way to cook dried pasta, but are there other ways to cook it?
 Fortunately, there is another unique, non-traditional way you can cook your pasta.
+Are you curious to see can you cook pasta in sauce?

 Like many people, you might have been boiling pasta in a large pan of water and wondered whether you can cook that pasta in the sauce instead.
 Well, I’m here to answer that for you.